Admissions

 First Settling Day

-In addition to the home visit, the parent/carer should visit the nursery with their child.
+In addition to the home visit, the parent/carer will visit the nursery with their child.
 This will allow them to familiarise themselves with the environment, nursery routines, other practitioners, and some of the other children.
 This session should be an enjoyable experience for child and parent/carer.

 At this time: